-Number How to speak to someone in this number 1 Keep in mind that 1's are harder on themselves than almost anyone else can be.
+Number Suggestions on Communication With the Core Motivation Type 1 Keep in mind that 1's are harder on themselves than almost anyone else can be.
 Help 1's go easy on themselves.
 Take the big picture into account.
 Remember the rule is to be human, not perfect.
 2 Thank 2's for what they do and, even more importantly, thank them for who they are.
 Ask 2's what they need for support, and listen carefully.
 Encourage them to take care of themselves and to say 'No' when they mean 'No.' 3 Appreciate the 3's desire to accomplish the goal.
 Take the big picture into account.
-Allow the 3 to express how they are really feeling without judgment, and let them know that you support them no matter if they succeed or fail.
+Allow the 3 to express how they are really feeling without judgement, and let them know that you support them no matter if they succeed or fail.
 Remind them to enjoy life, not to just finish it.
-4 Acknowledge.
-Understand that 4's identify with their emotions.
+4 Acknowledge emotions.
 If it's a positive emotion, build on it.
 If it's a negative emotion, acknowledge and let it pass.
-The sooner a negative emotion is acknowledged, the sooner it passes.
-And emotions do pass.
 Have patience.
 Gently bring the focus to something positive and possible actions to take, but let the 4 decide to move into action.
 5 5's love to be right.
-When speaking to a 5 avoid arguing the bottom-line right or wrong answer but bring your focus to the 5's reasons for their decision.
+When speaking to a 5, avoid arguing the bottom-line right or wrong answer, but bring your focus to the 5's reasons for their decision.
 Be sure to respect a 5's space.
 Gently encourage 5's to move into action and to pay attention to results, not just theory.
 6 Remember that 6's at first may completely disagree with an idea, then the next day fully embrace it.
 Let the 6 know you are on their side and trying to help.
-When speaking to 6's be sure to be open about the degree to which you believe in an idea.
-Be careful what you promise and make sure that you follow through on promises.
-Appreciate the 6's wit and sense of humor and don't take negativity too seriously.
+Be careful what you promise, and make sure that you follow through.
+Don't take negativity too seriously.
 7 Encourage 7's to slow down and appreciate what's present.
-When giving feedback it's helpful to say something positive before and after something negative.
+When giving feedback, it's helpful to say something positive before and after something negative.
 Remember: positive, negative, positive.
 Let them know your needs and support them when facing anything negative.
 8 Be direct, even blunt.
-Know what you believe.
-Point to what's fair.
 Keep your focus on the situation, not the people.
 Don't make it personal, because it's not.
-Frame improvements as challenges they can undertake.
+Frame improvements as challenges.
 Share what you think about their impact and how they could make it better.
 Support them when they reveal their weaknesses.
 9 Encourage 9's to know what they want and to take a stand for themselves.
-Respect when 9's become angry and support them in saying 'no.' Support them when they step outside their comfort zones.
-Invite them to express their irritation before it turns into all out anger.
-Encourage them when they take active steps toward a goal and focus on performance.
+Respect when 9's become angry.
+Support them in saying 'no.' Support them when they step outside their comfort zones.
+Encourage them when they take active steps toward a goal.